texadactyl/jacotest.go/windows/README.md

 ## One-time (only) Scripts

-* show_exes.bat - Starting in the user's home directory, show all JACOTEST.EXE files.
+* windows\show_exes.bat - Starting in the user's home directory, show all JACOTEST.EXE files.
-* del_exes.bat - Starting in the user's home directory, delete all JACOTEST.EXE files.
+* windows\del_exes.bat - Starting in the user's home directory, delete all JACOTEST.EXE files.
 Alternatively, if you ran show_exes.bat, you can manually delete the JACOTEST.EXE files based on the screen output.
 * Execute this command line from the jacobin or jacotest.go src directory: go clean -cache

 ## When Updating Jacotest

 * cd into the jacotest.go directory, whever you keep it.
-* builder.bat
+* windows\builder.bat